sls-reference-architectures/testing-in-layers/README.md

 A reference project to demonstrate testing at unit, int, and e2e layers (this has nothing to do with Lambda "layers")

 ## The Layers
 One way to visualize the concept of testing "layers" is the traditional "Testing Pyramid" (or the more recent "Testing Honeycomb") with its horizontal bands each representing a layer.
 In most models, they share some common, often-encountered layers: typically the "Unit" layer and, just above it, the "Integration" layer.
-I am going to dig into this so-called integration layer to argue that we can make a meaningful litmus test for splitting them into their own layers.
+I am going to dig into this so-called integration layer to argue that we can devise a meaningful litmus test for splitting it into dedicated layers.

 Layer names are contentious; their definitions are less so.
 I will focus on the definitions and provide provisional names.